yoasyo25/ruby-submissions/templates/event_reporter.markdown

 - [ ] Ruby methods used are logical and readable
 - [ ] Developer implements best-choice enumerable methods
 - [ ] Code is indented properly
 - [ ] Code does not exceed 80 characters per line
+- [ ] Each class has correctly-named files and corresponding test files in the proper directories

 * 4: Above expectations